elleira/pomfrey/README.md

 - **Artefact file**:
 - **Germline file**:
 - **COSMIC hemato counts**:
 - **Hotspot list**: List of regions where higher coverage is important.
+Each region and its coverage is listed in the sheet "HotSpot" in the xlsx-file
 - **VEP cache**: Need to download cache for vep to run.
-Read more on the different version at [vep-cache](https://m.ensembl.org/info/docs/tools/vep/script/vep_cache.html).
+Read more on the different versions of [vep-cache](https://m.ensembl.org/info/docs/tools/vep/script/vep_cache.html).
     `singularity exec --bind $PWD vep-container.simg perl /opt/vep/src/ensembl-vep/INSTALL.pl -s homo_sapiens_refseq --CACHEDIR vep-data-99.0/ -a c --ASSEMBLY GRCh37`